 It is useful for prostatitis sufferers who can do so, to expel the bacteria in the seminal fluid by ejaculation, followed by urination.
 Although this advice does not appear to be commonly given elsewhere, feedback from prostatitis sufferers is that it makes a major difference to the success of the treatment, and is worth doing even if it is initially painful.
 If the treatment is successful, the pain usually reduces quickly.

-Finally, most customers use a 'backflushing' technique, enabling mannose to flood around the prostate tissues; they do this by intermittently stopping the flow of urine by squeezing the end of the penis during urination.
+Finally, most customers use a 'backflushing' technique, enabling mannose to flood around the prostate tissues; they do this by intermittently stopping the flow of urine.
 However, if the bladder is infected then this is not a good idea, because obviously you may introduce infected urine to the prostate.
 If there is no bladder infection it seems clear that this technique helps to flush away bacteria from the prostate, probably through the same path that the bacteria were introduced there.
 What we say is, try it.
 It is not going to damage anyone, and you may be very pleasantly surprised, as many others have been, by the results.